 - Serve right away with a wedge of lemon.
 If you like you can cut off the head just before serving.

-The fish can be prepared ahead of time and refrigerated until ready to cook.
 This recipe is adapted from Eat Drink Paleo